Van Life: How much does it cost to explore New Zealand?

 Insurance

 During our year in New Zealand, we paid for private medical, vehicle and contents insurance.
-We also incurred one-off insurance costs in Australia to keep our private medical insurance there suspended for another two years (which gives us the option to return if need be without incurring higher costs from then on).
-All included, we were slightly over budget in this category.
+We also incurred one-off insurance costs in Australia to keep our private medical insurance suspended for another two years (which gives us the option to return without incurring higher costs from then on).
+All in all, we were slightly over budget in this category.

-Several mainstream insurance companies we spoke to couldn’t handle the concept/risk of us living in a vehicle full time.
-They wanted to know where the vehicle would be located for the majority of the time, and our answer somewhere in New Zealand didn’t amuse them.
+Several mainstream insurance companies we spoke to couldn’t handle the concept and risk of us living in a vehicle full-time.
+Most of the time, they wanted to know where the vehicle would be located, and our answer of somewhere in New Zealand didn’t amuse them.
 In the end, we went with Covi Insurance Limited (underwritten by Lumley, a business division of IAG New Zealand Limited).

 Travel Costs Summary Table

-The table below contains our actual expenses from 01 January to 31 December 2018.
-Given that we’re talking about New Zealand, the amounts quoted below are all in New Zealand Dollars (NZD).
+The table below contains our actual expenses from 1 January to 31 December 2018.
+Since we’re talking about New Zealand, the amounts are all in New Zealand Dollars (NZD).

 CategoryBudget (NZD)Actual (NZD)